rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 bitstring `0`.
 Similarly, the standard library types [`NonZeroU8`] and friends may never be zero, and hence also define the value of `0` as a niche.
-(Types that define niche values will say so as part of the description of their representation invariant.)
+(Types that define niche values will say so as part of the description of their representation invariant, which -- as of this writing -- are the next topic up for discussion in the unsafe code guidelines process.)

 [`NonZeroU8`]: https://doc.rust-lang.org/std/num/struct.NonZeroU8.html

-**Option-like enums where the payload defines an adequate number of niche values are guaranteed to be represented without using any discriminant at all.** This is called **discriminant elision**.
-If discriminant elision is in effect, then the layout of the enum is equal to the layout of its payload.
+**Option-like enums where the payload defines at least one niche value are guaranteed to be represented using the same memory layout as their payload.** This is called **discriminant elision**, as there is no explicit discriminant value stored anywhere.
+Instead, niche values are used to represent the unit variant.

 The most common example is that `Option<&u8>` can be represented as an nullable `&u8` reference -- the `None` variant is then represented